 8. Always Be Professional

 Professional conduct is vital to an attorney-client relationship.
 You are their lawyer, not their friend.
-As previously mentioned, the ABA has outlined Model Rules of Professional Conduct for lawyers to follow.
-Additionally, state bar associations have their own Rules of Professional Conduct.
-According to the New Hampshire Rules of Professional Conduct, these rules establish boundaries of permissible and impermissible lawyer conduct.
+In addition to the ABA’s Model Rules, state bar associations have their own Rules of Professional Conduct.
+For example, the New Hampshire Rules of Professional Conduct, establish boundaries of permissible and impermissible lawyer conduct.

 Building Better Relationships With Your Clients

-Follow these tips and adopt legal client relationship management software to implement them.
-This can help you build stronger relationships with clients, increase client referral opportunities, and ultimately grow your firm’s revenue.
+With these client management skills examples and a legal CRM to implement them, you can build stronger relationships, increase client referral opportunities, and ultimately grow your firm’s revenue.

 Try a risk-free 10-day free trial today to see firsthand how MyCase can help you build stronger client relationships.